bertdv/bertdv.github.io/cv/bdevries-cv.md

 1. 6/2005, Job Geurts, M.Sc. practical training on _A PC-based real-time simulation platform for evaluating hearing aid algorithms_

 ### Member of Ph.D.
 Committee

+1. 02/2018, Henk Kortier, Ph.D., Assessment of Hand Kinematics and Interactions with the Environment, University of Twente.

 1. 01/2017, Math Verstraelen, Ph.D., The WaveCore - A Scalable Architecture for Real-time Audio Procesing, University of Twente.